 The implant area will get red and painful.
 Antibiotics will calm things down a bit, in the short term.
 But it's probably already too late.
 When the dentist inspects the implant closely, he will see that it is loose.
 There is no choice but to numb the gum there and remove the failed implant.

-The other source of infection is gum disease.
+The other source of infection is gum disease or a gum infection, in the soft gum tissue over the implant.

 Infection from one source or another is a major cause of dental implant problems.